Amina306/hello-world/README.md

 # hello-world
-Testing first exercise at GitHub repository
+Testing first exercise at GitHub repository.
+Need to check how it's work